-Living with a disability is difficult enough without having to worry about how you will continue to pay bills.
-The federal SSDI program may be able to help you get the money you need to pay your bills while you are temporarily or permanently disabled.
-Unlike charities or handouts, this program is a type of insurance that working individuals pay into through deductions to their paychecks.
-SSD is a benefit that you have paid to be able to use in case a disability renders you unable to work, so it makes sense to take advantage of it if you are eligible.
+Living with a disability is difficult enough without having to worry about how you will continue to pay the bills.
+The federal SSDI program may be able to help you get the money you need to maintain your quality of life while you are temporarily or permanently disabled.

-The difficult, lengthy process of applying for benefits involves a need to understand requirements in order to provide adequate proof of disability.
-Instead of going it alone, you can hire a social security disability attorney who has already worked on cases like yours to ensure that you have someone on your side who knows how to navigate the process.
+The difficult and lengthy process of applying for benefits involves understanding complicated technical terms, satisfying the requirements and providing adequate proof of your disability.
+We do not recommend that applicants go through the process alone.
+You can hire a social security disability attorney, who has already worked on cases like yours, to ensure that you have someone handling your case who knows how to navigate the process.

-The responsibilities of a social security disability attorney during the application process include working with your medical provider to gather the information needed to prove disability, assisting you with navigating through the application and filing paperwork that must be submitted in order for you to be considered for benefits.
-If you find that you have questions about the social security disability application process along the way, your attorney is available to answer these questions.
+A social security disability attorney has many responsibilities during the application process.
+These include working with your medical provider to gather the information needed to prove disability, assisting you with navigating through the application and filing paperwork that must be submitted for you to be considered for benefits.
+If you have questions about the social security disability application process, your attorney will be available and capable of answering them.

 Although you will be applying for benefits for yourself, you may not be the only person in your family who needs these benefits for housing, food and other necessities.
 Dependents may be taken into consideration when you are applying for benefits, including your spouse, children, and even grandchildren.